jzbontar/vizrank/README.md

 Results
 -------

+The benchmark is performed on a i7 3770 CPU and GTX Titan GPU.

+### Number of attribute pairs ###

-We plot CPU and GPU runtimes when we vary the number of attribute pairs to score.
+We first plot CPU and GPU runtimes while varying the number of attribute pairs to score.
 The GPU implementation is roughly 25 times faster.

 	NUM_ATTRS = 1000
 	NUM_EXAMPLES = 1000